hcandelaria/trilogyed-interview/README.md

 ## Creating Data Visualization

-* We will now create the scatter plots for the data analysis using `Matplotlib.scatter()`.
-The altitude stays consistent and will be compare against ` max_temps, humidity, cloudiness and wind_speed`.
+* We can now create the scatter plots for the data analysis using `Matplotlib.scatter()`.
+The altitude stays consistent and will be compared against ` max_temps, humidity, cloudiness and wind_speed`.
   * Example scatter plot: `plt.scatter(x, y, edgecolor, linewidths, marker, alpha, label)`.
-* We most also add the `title, ylabel and xlabel`.
+* We must also add the `title, ylabel and xlabel`.
-* As well as output the scatter plot in a `png` image file.
+* Additionally, output the scatter plot to a `png` image file.
-* Finally, display the scatter plt for our analisys.
+* Finally, display the scatter plot for our analisys.

 **PRO TIP:**
-  * Draw a grid on the scatter plot, will help make it more reable.
+  * Draw a grid on the scatter plot, will help make it more readable.

 #### Temperature (F) vs. Latitude
 ```python